publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schI/m__us_usc_t15_s80a–17.md

     (b) __Application for exemption of proposed transaction from certain restrictions__

-    Notwithstanding subsection (a) of this section, any person may file with the Commission an application for an order exempting a proposed transaction of the applicant from one or more provisions of said subsection.
+    Notwithstanding subsection (a), any person may file with the Commission an application for an order exempting a proposed transaction of the applicant from one or more provisions of said subsection.
 The Commission shall grant such application and issue such order of exemption if evidence establishes that—

         (1) the terms of the proposed transaction, including the consideration to be paid or received, are reasonable and fair and do not involve overreaching on the part of any person concerned;